Skyscraper (musical): Background

-Plot overview
+Synopsis

 The story is of Georgina, an antiques dealer who is determined to save her midtown Manhattan brownstone from the bulldozer.
 The girders of a new skyscraper are stalking her, and she has been offered $165,000 for her Rutherford B. Hayes-era building.
 When she can manage to stay on track, Georgina is bright in her thinking and staunch in her beliefs.
 But far too often she strays into a Walter Mitty-like dream world full of funny fantasies with her effete shop assistant.